 UW Health urologists offer state-of-the-art treatment for men with benign prostatic hyperplasia (BPH), a non-cancerous enlargement of the prostate gland that affects more than 26 million men each year in the United States.
 Learn more about UW Health Urology's Benign Prostatic Hyperplasia Program

 UW Health infertility specialists with Generations Fertility Care work with you to determine the underlying cause and offer the most effective treatment options for your condition.
 Learn more about UW Health Urology's Male Factor Infertility Program

 UW Health urologists comprehensive care for male infertility and sexual health, including evaluation and treatments with medical and surgical options.
 Learn more about UW Health Urology's Male Sexual Health Program

 Our kidney stone program at offers state-of-the-art therapy and prevention through our clinical and electronic services.
 Learn more about UW Health Urology's Kidney Stone Program

 Pediatric urologists at UW Health's American Family Children's Hospital provide complete diagnosis, consultation and surgical treatment in all areas of genitourinary diseases that afflict children.
 Learn more about UW Health Pediatric Urology

 UW Health Urology has collaborated successfully with the UW Carbone Cancer Center for more than 25 years, providing comprehensive surgical management for all patients with prostate, kidney, bladder and testicular cancer, and other malignancies of the genitourinary tract.
-Learn more about UW Health's Urologic Oncology Program
+Learn more about UW Health's Urologic Cancer Program

 The mission of UW Health Urology's Bladder Clinic is to provide comprehensive diagnostic evaluation and physical, medical and surgical care of complex bladder problems.
 Learn more about UW Health's Voiding Dysfunction/Incontinence Program